chetan6780/Complete-Preparation/Leetcode/README.md

 ### O(N) Time and O(1) space, iterative

-Given the head of a singly linked list, reverse the list, and return the reversed list.

 - Initialize three pointers prev as NULL, curr as head and next as NULL.
 - Iterate through the linked list.
 In loop, do following.
   - Before changing next of current, store next node